bimdata/documentation/src/on-premises/install/high_availability.md

 # High availability
-Most of Bimdata's components are stateless, so we can simply increase the number of replicas and run them across multiple nodes and use the leverage of the internal mechanism of the orchestrator to distribute the charge across them.
+Most of BIMData's components are stateless, so we can simply increase the number of replicas and run them across multiple nodes and use the leverage of the internal mechanism of the orchestrator to distribute the charge across them.